 There is a misunderstanding amongst many Muslims and non-Muslims alike who have been led to believe that Salafism is an extreme or radical sect within Islam.
 This notion is propagated by ill-informed journalists, unscrupulous 'academics' and others seeking to malign the Salafis based on sectarian agendas.
 Unfortunately, policy makers within government are sometimes influenced by these fallacies and myths surrounding Salafism.
-So it is a duty upon us to explain with textual proofs and Islamic tradition the falsehood of these accusations.
+Salafis see it as a duty to explain the falsehood of these aspersions.
+From the outset it should be stated: Salafism is an orthodox understanding of Islam.
+It is moderate and balanced, giving leeway where necessary, firmly rooted in the teachings of the Qur'an and hold fast to the body of the Companions.
+This term was used by the Companions of the Prophet such as Ibn 'Abbās (مَوَالَيُّهُ).
+The opposers of this guided group were referred to by Ibn 'Abbās as Ahl al-Bid'ah wa al-Furqah (The people of innovation and separation).
+See Lālikā'ī (74), Tafsir of Ibn Kathīr (2/76).

-From the outset, we say Salafism is an orthodox understanding of Islam yet it is moderate, giving leeway where necessary, and firmly based in the teachings of the Qur'an and Prophetic texts (hadīth) upon the interpretation and understanding of the Companions of the Prophet Muhammad of the Companions of the Prophet Muhammad (majjūšajajage), then further explained and expounded by the great scholars of Islam of the first four centuries, referred to as the Salaf.
-It is this understanding and its application that protects Salafism from extremism and terrorist violence.
-There are numerous Ouranic verses, Prophetic sayings and writings of the great early Salafist scholars that vehemently oppose killing of non-combatants: men, women and children including ambassadors and emissaries.
+the Prophetic texts (hadīth), based upon the interpretation and understanding of the Companions of the Prophet (صَالِّلَةُ عَايْدِهُ وَسِلَّمَ).
+These teachings were further explained and expounded upon by the scholars of Ahl as-Sunnah of the first four centuries.9 These generations are referred to as the Salaf.
+It is this methodology and its application that protects Salafism from extremism and terrorist violence.
+There are numerous Quranic verses, Prophetic sayings and writings of the great early Salafist scholars that vehemently oppose the killing of non-combatants: men, women and children including ambassadors and emissaries10.
 These texts forbid attacking non-Muslim countries who have pacts and covenants with Muslim nations.
-War is not declared except by a ruler of a nation who sends his army into battle with a just war that is openly declared between two nations.
+War is not declared except by a ruler of a nation who sends his army into battle in a just war that is openly declared between two nations.
 Civilians are not to be harmed in such conflicts.
-This rules out the idea of insurgencies, terrorist activities and suicide bombings in any country, whether Muslim or non-Muslim.
-The rules of engagement in war are wellknown and recorded in the books of jurisprudence and in the edicts of the Salafist scholars, past and present.
-We have expounded upon this in numerous published writings and articles.
+This rules out the idea of insurgencies, terrorist activities and suicide bombings in any country, whether Muslim or non-Muslim.11 The rules of engagement in war are well-known and recorded in the books of jurisprudence and in the edicts of the Salafist scholars, past and present.
+We have expounded upon these in numerous published writings and articles.